QR4.3.6 Anti-time

 3) Matter and anti-matter equally, but matter somehow overcame the anti-matter?

-Physics dismisses the first option by its equations, and the second because no anti-matter meteors, planets, or stars have ever been seen.
-The current view is that the big bang made equal amounts of matter and anti-matter, but then matter somehow overcame anti-matter to give our universe.
-That no evidence supports this belief is called a mystery of physics:
+Physics dismisses the first option by its equations, and the second because no anti-matter meteors, planets, or stars have been seen, so it assumes the big bang made equal amounts of matter and anti-matter, then the former somehow overcame the latter to give our universe.
+That no evidence supports this view is called a mystery of physics:

 Figure 4.7.
 Rotation in and on space

 What then does a processing model conclude?
 A clockwise rotation in a space is anti-clockwise from the other side (Figure 4.7a), but a first-up rotation on a surface stays that way however it is viewed (Figure 4.7b).
-If our universe began with one photon, then it had to first vibrate up or down on the surface of space.
-And if it chose, say, to vibrate up first, then all its offspring would follow suit.
+If our universe began with one photon, it had to first vibrate up or down on the surface of space, and either way, its offspring would follow suit.

-It follows that our universe became matter not anti-matter based on how its first photon chose to vibrate.
-Light then evolved into matter only, not matter and anti-matter as the standard model assumes, so the anti-matter the standard model is trying to explain away never was.
-The first choice of the first photon made our universe matter, and from then on, anti-matter was a path not taken.
-Nothing about our universe explains why it is made of matter not anti-matter because that choice was made before it began.
+It follows that our universe filled with matter not anti-matter because the first photon chose to vibrate first up not down.
+Light then evolved into matter only, so the anti-matter the standard model tries to explain away never was.
+The first event of our universe made it matter and from then on, anti-matter was a path not taken.
+Nothing in our universe will ever explain why it is made of matter not anti-matter because that was decided when it began.

 Next

-This model explains why charge accompanies matter and why neutrinos accompany electrons, but there is yet another property of our world that the standard model records but doesn’t explain.
-Dirac’s equations predicted anti-matter before it was found, but why do matter entities have evil twins of the same mass but opposite charge?
-The standard model added an anti-matter column to fit the facts, but that matter has an inverse is one of the most baffling findings of physics.
-If matter is a substance, then what is its anti-substance?
-And why do the two instantly annihilate each other?
+A processing model explains mass, charge, and why neutrinos exist, but what about anti-matter?
+Dirac’s equations predicted anti-matter before it was found, but why do the particles of our universe have evil twins of the same mass but opposite charge?
+The standard model just added an anti-matter column to fit the facts, but why matter has an inverse is a mystery.
+How can a substance have an anti-substance that annihilates it?

-For an electron, we have so far assumed it is made of first-up photons, that run a clockwise process, but what if this process was reversed?
-The result will be the same amount of net processing, or mass, but an opposite remainder charge, as observed for an anti-electron.
-An anti-electron has the same mass as an electron but a positive charge, so it can be an electron processing in reverse.
-This model then not only predicts anti-electrons, but also that they will annihilate any electrons they meet.
-Anti-matter then is to matter as neutrinos are to electrons – a necessary byproduct.
+What then would a universe based on anti-clockwise processing be like?
+For an electron, the result is the same net processing or mass, but an opposite remainder charge, so an anti-electron has the same mass as an electron but a positive charge.
+This model not only explains anti-electrons, but also why they annihilate any electrons they meet.
+Anti-matter then is to matter as neutrinos are to electrons, a necessary alternative.

 Figure 4.6.
 Lepton photon structures

-Figure 4.6 summarizes the basic leptons by their photon structure, as follows:
+Figure 4.6 summarizes the leptons of physics by their photon structure as follows:

 1. Matter.
 First-up extreme photons collide to give either an: